The Real World: Rules and discipline

+Physical violence

 Physical violence of any kind is typically not tolerated by the producers.
 After an incident occurs, producers or cast members are typically given the choice as to whether a violent housemate can stay due to a contract clause that prohibits violence.
-After an incident during the Seattle season in which Stephen Williams slapped Irene McGee as she moved out, a response to the event was debated by the housemates, who were not present but were shown a videotape of the incident.
+After an incident during the Seattle season in which Stephen Williams slapped Irene McGee as she moved out, a response to the event was debated by the housemates, who did not witness the incident was viewed a videotape of it.
 The producers, not wanting to be seen condoning violence, gave the housemates the choice of having him leave, but instead the housemates chose to let him stay, and Williams was ordered to attend an anger management class.
 During the 2002–2003 Las Vegas season, Brynn Smith and Steven Hill got into an altercation in which Smith threw a fork at Hill.
 Hill contacted the producers who notified him that it was up to the cast to decide on Smith's fate.
 The cast let Hill make the ultimate decision, and he chose that Smith could stay.
 During the Sydney season, Trisha Cummings shoved Parisa Montazaran to the ground during a heated altercation.
 Producers gave Montazaran the choice as to whether Cummings could stay or leave, and she chose that Cummings had to leave.
 Denver housemates Tyrie Ballard and Davis Mallory got into an explosive altercation that required production to intervene on-screen and separate the two before any violence occurred.
 Similarly, Hollywood castmates William Gilbert and Dave Malinosky got into a similar fight with fellow housemate Greg Halstead that also required intervention from production, as well as Gilbert and Malinosky to undergo anger management.
 During the Portland season, Nia Moore physically attacked Johnny Reilly in retaliation for Reilly purposely throwing a drink on her during a heated altercation, and later got into a physical altercation with Averey Tressler, when Tressler defended Reilly from an attempt by Moore to attack Reilly again with a hair dryer.
 Unlike most prior seasons where the one assaulted housemate was given the sole choice as to whether the attacker could stay, the Portland cast had its producers decide that only those not involved in the confrontation could decide whether Moore could stay via a majority vote.
 They chose to let her stay, and producers did not order Moore to anger management, despite subsequent threats to attack other cast members.
 As a result, Reilly and Tressler chose to leave the loft during that season's final episode.
 In the final three episodes of the Go Big or Go Home season, castmates Jenna Thomason and Ceejai Jenkins got into two physical altercations while in the house.
 During the second altercation, Jenkins gave Thomason a black eye and bruises.
 As a result, both were removed by production due to the altercation.